 1) Your Shoe Still Fits Perfectly

-Runners and hikers who cover long distances, day in, day out.
+- Runners and hikers who cover long distances, day in, day out.

-Race situations where you don’t have time to stop to reapply your blister strategy, like lubricants or powders.
+- Race situations where you don’t have time to stop to reapply your blister strategy, like lubricants or powders.

-People who are blister prone and just want to be able to put any shoe on… and go!
+- People who are blister prone and just want to be able to put any shoe on… and go!

+As you saw in the graphs at the top of this page, ENGO Blister Patches coefficient of friction is the lowest of all materials tested.
+It’s all thanks to the blue surface.
 The blue patch surface is made of a material called Polytetrafluoroethylene (PTFE).
 PTFE was discovered accidentally by DuPont in 1938 as a non-stick and low friction material.
 Since then, it lead to the production of what we know as Teflon.
 You can read more about the remarkable material PTFE here.

-4) ENGO Blister Patches To Maintain Good Friction
+4) ENGO Blister Patches Maintain Good Friction

-Now this is going to sound like I’m contradicting myself…
+Now this is going to sound like I’m contradicting myself, so bear with me…

 6) ENGO Patches Are Massive Time-Savers!

-If you’re a runner and you run most days, or your on a multiday hike, you’ll recognise the wasted time spent taping your blister prone areas.
+If you’re a runner and you run most days, or your on a multiday hike, you’ll recognise the wasted time spent taping your feet.
 Or the mess of applying powder or lube to your feet each time.
 Or if you’re blister prone (like me) and you have to apply your preferred blister strategy each morning just to get through the day, you’ll recognise what a drag this is – day in, day out!